 When you are looking for an engineering program that fits your goals, you want to consider Rice University.
 Rice offers six concentrations in engineering that gives students a strong foundation in basic skills they need to work in engineering.
 It also focuses on helping students gain confidence in their abilities by offering coursework designed to teach students communication and leadership skills.

 A key aspect that sets Rice University apart for engineering is the focus on interdisciplinary skills.
 While the school only offers six concentrations in engineering, it also allows students to add minors that further support their degree and training.
 That gives students the flexibility to customize their degree to fit with their goals by adding specific minors that are designed to work with engineering degrees.

 What We Like: Rice University is ABET-accredited for its engineering programs, which assures potential employers that students are ready to handle the challenges of a career as an engineer.

 20. University of Florida

-The University of Florida offers engineering degree programs that are designed to give students a rigorous education and proper training for their career.
+The University of Florida offers the best engineering degrees that are designed to give students a rigorous education and proper training for their career.
 The school offers students bachelor’s degree programs as well as a higher level of education for those who plan to pursue a degree that fits a specific career or leadership path.